pcelman/easybank-landing/README.md

 I will review your contribution, and if everything is fine, I will be merge it into the main branch.

 ## License
-The Project Name is open-source software licensed under the MIT License.
+Easybank landing is open-source software licensed under the MIT License.
 Feel free to use, modify, and distribute the code for personal or commercial projects.
 Attribution is not required, but it's appreciated!